kunkel321/AutoCorrect2/README.md

 _Stephen Kunkel (kunkel321)_

 # Start Here.
-Run: Core/AutoCorrect2.exe
+- Run: AutoCorrect2\Core\AutoCorrect2.exe
-Then press Win+H
+- Then press Win+H

+# Updating to October 1st version.
+- You can use your existing HotstringLib.ahk file and log files.
+Just besure to put them in the AutoCorrect\Data\ folder.
+- Important: Please note that MCLog.txt has been renamed to ManualCorrectionLog.txt.

 # Contributors.
 It's worth noting that only one other person -- Robert -- has contributed code _via the GitHub push mechanism_, but many others have made **significant** contributions by other means (usually the AutoHotkey forums).
 I'll list them here, but they can also be found in the code comments of the various ahk files in the repository.

 ## March 6, 2025 Major Update...
 - The AutoCorrect2 code (which is mostly for HotstringHelper2) was very messy and "Frankensteinish" from evolving over the years.
 I used Claude AI to totally refactor it, implementing best practice for code organization, naming conventions, etc.  The last parts of the script (loggers and inputBuffer class) are now a separate file that gets #Included.
 So, _AutoCorrect2.ahk, AutoCorrectSystem.ahk, and HotstringLib.ahk_ must all be present for it to work.
-## Update to Folder Structure...
+## October 1, 2025 Update to Folder Structure...
 - The main folder was cluttered with tons of folders, so I used Claude again to suggest the most sensible way to use subfolders.
 The downside is that many of the tools call each other.
 All those bits of code were easier when everything was in the same folder.
 They now have for point to different locations.
 I think I got it all working though.
 I do think it is better organized like this.
+None of the functionality of the tools was changed, though many folder paths in the code had to be updated.

 ## Hotstring Helper 2 – Quick Sheet
 ![Screenshot of hotstringhelper main gui](https://github.com/kunkel321/AutoCorrect2/blob/main/WordListsForHH/GUI%20quicksheet.png))